-Table 19: Identified Mitigation Strategies for La Crosse Mitigation Action Estimated Cost Potential Funding Timeline Principal Contact(s) Comments High Priority Projects Full-time Floodplain Manager \$50,000+ City Budget 1 year City Council Currently identified in FY2023 budget to transition part time to fulltime floodplain manager.
+Mitigation Action Estimated Cost Potential Funding Timeline Principal Contact(s) Comments High Priority Projects Full-time Floodplain Manager \$50,000+ City Budget 1 year City Council Currently identified in FY2023 budget to transition part time to fulltime floodplain manager.
 Improve/Update Permitting Process for Consistency and Compliance with FEMA/WDNR Staff Time City Budget 1-2 years Floodplain Manager FEMA USACE Wisconsin DNR The city is currently updating and adopting additional floodplain regulations related to updated mapping efforts.
 Future updates are needed to standardize the mitigation permitting process.
 Update Floodplain Modeling \$150,000 City Budget FEMA USACE 3+ years Floodplain Manager City Council FEMA USACE The city recently updated Ebner Coulee model.
 Additional floodplain map revisions potentially needed to appropriately identify flood risk on FIRMs.
 Levee Evaluation Program \$250,000+ City Budget - Engineering Department 2 years Engineering Department Floodplain Manager As of June 2022, the city sent out a Request for Proposals (RFP) to conduct an evaluation on the existing levee system in La Crosse.
 FEMA CAV Property Mitigation Varies by structure, Staff Time City Budget 1-2 years Floodplain Manager Planning and Development The city is currently in the process of addressing CAV violations.
 The city has acquired one property for mitigation activities and remediated 18 properties with identified issues.
 The city council was evaluating deed restrictions in spring/summer 2022.
 Education and Outreach Program Staff Time City Budget 2-10 years Floodplain Manager Develop and implement specific education materials, outreach programs, and training regarding the city's floodplain management program, groundwater flooding, and surface

 Mitigation Action Estimated Cost Potential Funding Timeline Principal Contact(s) Comments water flooding.
 Individual programs to be developed for: residents and general public, realtors and contractors, and staff or elected officials.
 This action will be an ongoing effort and was identified in the LCCHMP.
 Remove or Relocate Structures from the Floodplain Varies by structure City Budget, FEMA (FMA, BRIC) 5+ years Floodplain Manager This action was identified in the LCCHMP for the city.
 The city will focus on repetitive loss properties for mitigation efforts.
-Mediu ım Priority P Projects Identify Flood Fringe Properties for Elevation Staff Time (may be contracted out - TBD) City Budget 8+ years Floodplain Manager Planning and Development This action is contingent on the floodplain models being updated to accurately reflect city flood risk.
+Mediu ım Priority P rojects Identify Flood Fringe Properties for Elevation Staff Time (may be contracted out - TBD) City Budget 8+ years Floodplain Manager Planning and Development This action is contingent on the floodplain models being updated to accurately reflect city flood risk.
 Currently deferred.
-Implement Projects or Improvements Identified in Hydraulic and Hydrologic Study on the La Crosse River and La Crosse River Marsh area Unknown City Budget - Parks and Recreation, Engineering Department 8+ years Parks and Recreation, Engineering Department H&H Study is currently under development as of summer 2022 by Smith Group as part of marsh restoration project.
-Report should include specific stormwater management infrastructure in need of improvements and new technical data collection.
-The city would like to restore natural river/marsh floodplain benefits and pursue possible LOMR options based on new data.
+Implement Projects or Improvements Identified in Hydraulic and Hydrologic Study on the La Crosse River and La Crosse River Marsh area Unknown City Budget - Parks and Recreation, Engineering Department 8+ years Parks and Recreation, Engineering Department H&H Study is currently under development as of summer 2022 by Smith Group.
+Report should include specific stormwater management infrastructure in need of improvements.
 Levee Modification / Upgrade / FEMA Accreditation Program Unknown - to be determined from Levee Evaluation Program City Budget - Engineering Department 8+ years Engineering Department Floodplain Manager USACE This action is contingent on the completion of Levee Evaluation Program (out for proposals as of July 2022).
-This action includes improvements to storm gates, dikes, and to the north side
+This action includes improvements to storm gates, dikes, and to the north side of the city as identified in the LCCHMP.
+Currently deferred.